PaulKinlan/paul.kinlan.me/content/en/training-the-button-detector-ml-model.md

 Last week I talked about the [Button and Link scraping tool](https://paul.kinlan.me/button-and-link-scraping-for-ml-training/) that I created to get the data to train a model that will help me work out if an `<a>` element looks like a button.
 I've made a number of updates to that tool based on some of the results from what I am planning to talk about in this post.

+This post is about how I trained an ML model to detect if an element is a button or a text link.

+I'm still learning a lot, so if you have any feedback or suggestions on how to improve this please leave a comment or message me.

 You can play with the model using the [Google Colab](https://colab.research.google.com/drive/1njX4Sd-6rfM594ACFx9mS3DHJrGfGdr4#scrollTo=eUC1hx6vezgI) that I built for this project (well, initially copied from Laurence Moroney.)

 ### The data